 • Also, provide written instructions, guidelines, or feedback for assignments or tasks.

-• Encourage them to read widely and critically and to compare and contrast different sources or perspectives.
+• Please encourage them to read widely and critically and to compare and contrast different sources or perspectives.

-• Let them write essays, reports, or even blogs to express their understanding.
+• Let them write essays, reports, or blogs to express their understanding.

 • Written assignments are ideal for reinforcing their knowledge.